[Linux Games] This is a flight simulator! X-Plane!

 error while loading shared libraries: libopenal.so.0: can not open shared object file: No such file or directory

-In this case, if we are on a 32bit kernel version we just need to download the appropriate package with the use of apt-get (apt-get install libopenal0a).
-Otherwise, if we are on a 64bit kernel version we have to proceed in this way (valid operation for debian unstable but also for ubuntu).
+In this case, if we are on a 32bit kernel version we just need to download the appropriate package using apt-get (apt-get install libopenal0a).
+Otherwise, if we are on a 64bit kernel version we proceed in this way (this is valid for debian unstable but also for ubuntu).
 First we have to access the repositories of debian in the search box where we have to insert the keyword libopenal0a.
 Then choose to download the version of the package for debian 32-bit.
-After you have finished downloading, move the.
+After the download is complete, move the.
 Deb file in a folder at will (possibly in your home).
 Assuming you have downloaded the file.
 Deb in / home / user let us go there with a terminal and type the following command:

 $ Dpkg-extract libopenal_versione.deb

-The consequence of the commands mentioned is the creation of a folder / usr / lib / dir in where we are (in the example / home / user /) with 2 within libraries.
+The result of the command that is mentioned is the creation of a / usr / lib / dir in where we are (in the example / home / user /) with 2 within libraries.
 We have to do that link (as root) these 2 files in the dir / usr/lib32 with the following command:

 Libopenal.so.0 # ln-s / usr/lib32 /

 We can now proceed to the installation of X-Plane.
-Let us try, then, to make restart the installer, and if everything went the right way, we will end up with this screen:
+Let us, therefore, to restart the installer, and if everything went the right way, we will end up with this screen:

-After the language is selected, pressing the "Accept" will open the screen the actual installation:
+After choosing the language, by pressing button "Accept", you will screen the actual installation:

-The procedure is very immediate and very easy to understand so I will not dwell oltre.Basta just say you need an internet connection (broadband) and at least 1.4 gigabytes of disk space to install the game.
-Personally I preferred to install X-Plane in a folder in the home directory, you can do the same too.
+The procedure is really easy and immediate understanding so I will not dwell oltre.Basta just say you need an internet connection (broadband), and at least 1.4 gigabytes of disk space to install the game.
+Personally, I preferred to install X-Plane in a folder in the home directory, you can do the same too.

-We carry, though, a picture of what happens during the download of the game:
+We carry, though, a picture of what happens during the download phase of the game:

-When it is completed you can start the long download the demo of X-Plane that allows us to use the plane for 10 minutes.
+When it is finished you can start the long download the demo of X-Plane that allows us to use the plane for 10 minutes.
 A very important aspect of the game is the amount of free add-ons to download.
-In fact, there is a very dense community of people that produce air and more for X-Plane download on their own!
+In fact, there is a thick community of people that produce air and more for X-Plane download on their own!